Annabelle Padwick – Founder, Director and Therapist

 I have now completed a number of Social and Therapeutic Horticulture and Mental Health courses, so I can prevent others going through all the struggles I have faced and beaten.

-I am also founder of National Growing for Wellbeing Week (June 3-9), where people can share stories about how their allotments and gardens have shaped them and their mental health.
+I am also the founder of National Growing for Wellbeing Week (June 3-9), where people can share stories about how their allotments and gardens have shaped them and their mental health.

 I want people to be able to access gardening as the therapy option I never had at 21.
 To help people who are not gardeners, who’ve maybe never tried it before, and could reap the benefits.
 Gardening can improve your physical and mental health, build confidence and improve focus.
 Sowing a seed is a great sign of hope, a promise that six months down the line there is a future to look forward to.